daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 4. Lambda runs your code only when triggered
 5. You pay only for the compute time you use (number of times invoked and time taken to run)

-## Elastic Beanstalk

-Helps to scale and deploy web applications made with several programming languages.
-AWS Elastic Beanstalk handles the deployment of the code as soon as it is uploaded.

-With AWS Elastic Beanstalk, you provide code and configuration settings, and EBS deploys the resources necessary to perform the following tasks:

-- Adjust capacity
-- Load balancing
-- Automatic scaling
-- Application health monitoring
+## Amazon API Gateway

+The Amazon API Gateway is a serverless and scalable service used for building a serverless API service with AWS Lambda.
+It will proxy the request to AWS Lambda.
+Supports RESTful APIs and WebSocket APIs.

 ## Lightsail

 Enables a VPS to be launched and managed with ease.
+It is a simpler alternative to using EC2, RDS, ELB, EBS, Route 53, etc. It is great for people with minimal cloud experience.

+It has high availability but no auto-scaling, and limited AWS integrations with other resources.

-## Amazon ECS (Elastic Container Service)
+## Amazon Elastic Container Service (ECS)

 Containers provide you a standard way to package your application's code and dependencies into a single object.
 You can use containers for processes and workflows in which there are essential requirements for security, reliability and scalability.